 Dr Vijaykumar said the DOF had imposed a fine on fishing boats straying across the India-Sri Lanka international border, but this order had been stayed by a court.
-Assistance for sales tax exemption had been given to boats registered before the Tenth Five Year Plan.
-Similar assistance for boats registered during the latter period had been requested from the Ministry of Agriculture.
+Assistance for sales tax exemption had been given to boats registered before the Tenth Five Pear Plan.
+Similar assistance for boats registered during the period had been requested from the Joint Secretary.